NickolasB98/aws-serverless-project/README.md

 #### Temporary Buckets:

-Buckets named like aws-athena-query-results-** / `store-query-results-for-athena-** are be used temporarily to store the results of Athena queries.
+Buckets named like aws-athena-query-results-** / `store-query-results-for-athena-** are used temporarily to store the results of Athena queries.
 Depending on the configuration, these buckets could be automatically cleaned up after a set period.

 #### Firehose Partitioning into the S3: